mhurley100/pands-problem-set/README.md

 ## To download this repository:

 1. Go to GitHub
+2. Go to my repository [https://github.com/mhurley100/pands-problem-set]
-2. Click the Clone or download button
+3. Click the Clone or download button

 ## How to run the code:

 1. Python needs to be installed
-2. Using the Command Line interface execute each solution
+2. Using the Command Line interface execute each solution (all in format Solution-x.py)

-## Each problem set contains the following:
+## THe problem set contains the following:

+Readme.md

 Solution-1.py - This solution aggregates from 0 to a positive number input by the user.